 I try to recommend 2 or 3 stores for a given piece of gear I’ve evaluated.
 There are several reasons for this.
 Pricing differs depending on where you are getting the product delivered to.
 One store may have the best price if you are having it delivered to you in the US while other stores may have a better price if it is coming to you in the UK or Belgium or Australia.

 Secondly, selection varies.
-For a wheelset that comes either with white or blacked out markings or in clincher or tubeless ready versions, I’ll try to give you enough stores with the best prices that have this range of options in inventory.
-Same goes for group sets.
+For a wheelset that comes either with white or blacked out brand labels or in clincher or with Shimano/SRAM and Campagnolo rear hubs, I’ll try to give you enough stores with the best prices that have this range of options in inventory.
+Same goes for groupsets.
 One store may have the lowest price but offer the set in only a few crank and cassette sizes; others may have a little higher price but have a different or broader range of sizes.

 But, I’ll only recommend the shops whose customer service puts them above the line I’ve drawn above.

-- 13 of the 35 online stores that came in above the line – the ones I recommend – don’t pay commissions when this site links to them.
-I don’t want to bias you for or against a store but, if you are interested, you can see which support this site in the store rankings I’ve provided you a link to before.
+- The last time I tallied the split (July 2018), 21 of the 35 online bike stores that came in above the line – the ones I recommend – don’t pay commissions when this site links to them.
+I don’t want to bias you for or against a store based on whether the support the site with commissions or not but if you wish to support the site by buying at the ones that do, their store names are shown in red while the others are in black.
 The commissions help me buy the gear I review for you and it’s cool if you want to support that, but I don’t bias the stores I list based on that.
-It’s price, selection, inventory, and customer satisfaction that drives whether or not they get listed.
+It’s price, selection, and customer satisfaction that drives whether or not they get listed.

-- Many of the online stores that came in below the line – the ones I don’t recommend – would pay commissions if this site linked to them.
-And some of them have great pricing, selection and inventory so will probably show up if you do a Google search for what you are looking for.
+- Many of the online bike stores that came in below the line – the ones I don’t recommend – would pay commissions if this site linked to them.
+And some of them have great pricing and selection and will show up if you do a Google search for what you are looking for.
 But, I won’t recommend them until their customer satisfaction record goes above the line.

 My interests are your interests.
-If enough people get value from what this site is doing to benefit them, it will eventually benefit the site and I can keep the site going.
+If enough of you get value from what this site is doing, it will eventually benefit the site and I can keep it going.
 But if you and others begin to believe that the site isn’t here to benefit you first and foremost, it will fail.
-I won’t let that happen by playing games with which online cycling retailers I recommend to you.
+I won’t let that happen by playing games with which online cycling retailers I recommend or link you to.

 Your Feedback Matters

-I’m not that interested in getting your personal view or experience with one store or another.
-All of us will benefit from you sharing that, but doing so with one of the rating services I’ve mentioned above or the one that the store is using to gather feedback is a far better place for that.
+I’m not interested in getting your personal view or experience with one store or another.
+All of us will benefit from you sharing that much more with a rating service.
+They are set up to gather feedback.
+I’m not

-If there is a store you particularly like that has yet to start using one of the third party services, I would encourage you to send them this post and ask them to sign up with a service.
-If they are well rated and have good product and pricing to offer, I will include them in the next update of my online store rankings and provide links to their store when I evaluate products they carry at a competitive price.
-Without a good customer satisfaction rating however, it won’t matter to me what they carry or sell it for.
+If there is a store you particularly like that has yet to start using TrustPilot or Google Customer Reviews, I would encourage you to send them this post and ask them to sign up If they are well rated and have good product and pricing to offer, I will include them in the next update of my online store rankings and provide links to their store when I evaluate products they carry at a competitive price.
+Without a good customer satisfaction rating, however, it won’t matter to me what they carry or sell it for.

 Thanks for reading and please share your thoughts and suggestions with me and all your fellow cycling enthusiasts below.
 If you want to keep up with updates or comments on this posts, get e-mail or RSS notifications of future InTheKnowCycling posts, or join the discussion on Facebook or Twitter, use the various tools in the sidebar to sign up.